rkm-ravi94/awesome-devops-interview/terraform.md

 #### Question: Explain how to use Terraform with version control systems like Git.
 **Answer:** Using Terraform with version control involves:
-Repository Setup: Create a Git repository to store Terraform configurations.
+* Repository Setup: Create a Git repository to store Terraform configurations.
-Commit and Push: Regularly commit and push changes to the repository.
+* Commit and Push: Regularly commit and push changes to the repository.
-Branching: Utilize branches for different environments or features.
+* Branching: Utilize branches for different environments or features.
-Pull Requests: Use pull requests for code review and collaboration.
+* Pull Requests: Use pull requests for code review and collaboration.
-Tags: Tag releases for versioning and reproducibility.
+* Tags: Tag releases for versioning and reproducibility.
-CI/CD Integration: Integrate with CI/CD pipelines for automated testing and deployment.
+* CI/CD Integration: Integrate with CI/CD pipelines for automated testing and deployment.
-Leveraging version control systems ensures traceability, collaboration, and the ability to roll back changes if needed.

 #### Question: What are "Terraform Providers" and how do they extend Terraform's capabilities?
 **Answer:** Terraform Providers are plugins that extend Terraform's capabilities by enabling it to interact with different infrastructure platforms and services.
 Providers abstract the underlying API interactions, providing a consistent interface for managing resources.
 Each provider focuses on a specific platform (e.g., AWS, Azure, VMware).
 Providers define resource types, data sources, and provider-specific functionalities.
 By using different providers, Terraform supports multi-cloud and hybrid cloud scenarios, giving users flexibility in choosing and managing their infrastructure.